 3. Avoid wasting resources on maintenance of your home-built solution

 Your team has invested meaningful hours in coding the SharePoint solution, a web-based portal, or even a mobile app.
 The completed specification was probably state-of-the-art at the time.
 Now, when your team is using 11 different versions of an Android device, not so much.

 There will always be regular updates and maintenance required any time changes occur to your network.
 Or one of your users has an issue when looking to the future.
 Your team will have to step away from real, mission-critical tasks and to update your home-built solution.
 Even more complications and frustrations arise when those responsible for that solution switch positions or leave the company.

 4. You have a lack of technical proficiency and time

-If you do not have a strong enough software team with the necessary skills to build out this custom software, it would be wise to pass on the opportunity until you do have such a team in place.
-If you cannot hold your software developers accountable for such a project, it will be impossible to create a state-of-the-art product.
+If you do not have a software team with the skills to build this custom software, it is wise to pass on the opportunity.
+At least until you do have such a team in place.
+If you cannot keep your software developers accountable for such a project, it will be impossible to create a state-of-the-art product.

 Building proprietary software takes a great deal of time to complete successfully.
 Businesses that do not have the time or resources available should not immediately pursue it.
 We have seen this end with disastrous results.

 5. AskCody's Outlook Add-In eliminates the disjointed experience of home-built or third-party solutions